SPC-Facility-EMBL-Hamburg/eSPC_biophysics_platform/foldA_moltenP_apps/README.md

 # The FoldAffinity and MoltenProt apps

-Last time updated: March 2023
+Last time updated: August 2024

 ## Introduction